 - Low Income Statement - This form will only be requested if the Parent(s) of a dependent student list a combined total of $0 income for the applicable tax year, or if an Independent student lists $0 income for the applicable tax year.

-Our office recommends that you submit verification documents as soon as possible upon being notified of your selection.
+Our office recommends that you submit verification documents no later than 30 days upon being notified of your selection.
 If your FAFSA is selected for verification, be sure to complete the verification requirements as soon as possible so that your eligibility for federal financial aid can be finalized.
-All student should submit the documents directly to the Office of Financial Aid.
+All student should submit documents directly on Ohlone Student Forms.
 If you are sending documents to us with Personally Identifiable Information (i.e., Social Security Number, Driver’s License or State ID Number, Alien Registration Number, Date of Birth), we suggest that you take several steps to secure your data.
 Social Security Numbers should be redacted / blackened out and the message you are sending should be encrypted.
 In all circumstances, the verification process must be completed by the last day of your enrollment during the school year for which your application has been selected, unless you meet certain federal criteria to be considered for later disbursements.
 Please see below for additional information on the deadline for completing verification.

 IRS Data Retrieval Tool (DRT)